 The series provides insights into the French criminal justice system’s social issues and viewpoints on law and order.

-You get many terms of law enforcement, legal system, and criminal justice.
+You encounter many terms related to law enforcement, the legal system, and criminal justice.
 Note these words and expressions for these contexts.
 You can also learn the different accents and dialects of French.

 7. Braquo